gecampbell/galliard.xyz/content/recipe/biscuits.md

 another [opinionated NY Times receipt for biscuits and scones](http://cooking.nytimes.com/recipes/1016082-master-recipe-for-biscuits-and-scones).

+You can find baking powder without aluminimum, which seems to add a bitter taste.
+I've taken to using Argo, and I get good results.

 ## Ingredients
 * 2 cups flour
 * 2 T. baking powder
-* 1 T. sugar (3 T. if you want British-style scones)
+* 2 T. sugar (3-4 T. if you want British-style scones)
 * 1 tsp. salt
 * 1/2 stick of butter (or 1/2 cup shortening)
-* 1 cup milk, water, or heavy cream
+* 1 cup heavy cream, buttermilk, half-and-half, milk, or just water

 ## Directions
-1. Preheat the oven to 425&deg;F.
+1. Preheat the oven to 450&deg;F.
 2. Mix the dry ingredients.
 You can use a fork, a food processor, a sifter, and, honestly, it doesn't really matter.
 Just don't forget the salt, or you'll regret it.
 3. Cut in the fat.
 Again, it doesn't really matter how you do this;
    I use a
-   pastry cutter, but you can use a food processor, a pair of knives, or your fingers.
+   pastry cutter and my fingers, but you can use a food processor, a pair of knives, or any other method.
 The goal is to break it down into small, pea-sized pieces that are coated in flour.
-(A great suggestion that I've heard but never tried is to use a cheese grater with very cold butter.)
+A great suggestion is to use a cheese grater with very cold butter.)
 4. Add the liquid.
 You can reduce the amount of liquid to as little as
    1/2 cup without too much problem, and I recommend doing this if the dough comes out very sticky.
-I just use a spoon and mix everything together, then turn it onto a floured board to knead.
+I just use a spoon and mix everything together, then turn it onto a floured tea cloth (or cloth napkin) to knead.
+   Add more liquid if it's too dry and falls apart; add more flour if it's too sticky.
+You may have to adjust based on the ambient humidity.
 5. Squeeze the dough together and knead it a few times.
 I tried using a roller, but found that it's not really necessary.
 Just pat it